 Effects of Lack of Physical Intimacy in a Relationship

-Physical intimacy, as previously stated, is essential in the formation and strengthening of personal relationships between two people.
-Physical affection is required by people.
+As previously stated, physical intimacy is essential in forming and strengthening personal relationships between two people.
+People require physical affection.

 As a result, most married people anticipate activities such as hugging, cuddling, kissing, and so on.